stainless-api/upload-openapi-spec-action/README.md

 - `stainless-api/upload-openapi-spec-action/build` - Build SDKs for a Stainless project.
 See the [action definition](./build/action.yml) for input parameters.

-- `stainless-api/upload-openapi-spec-action/preview` - Preview SDK changes from a pull request.
-See the [action definition](./preview/action.yml) for input parameters.

-- `stainless-api/upload-openapi-spec-action/merge` - Merge SDK changes from a pull request.
-See the [action definition](./merge/action.yml) for input parameters.

 - `stainless-api/upload-openapi-spec-action/checkout-pr-ref` - Checkout the base or head commit for previewing changes.
 See the [action definition](./checkout-pr-ref/action.yml) for input parameters.

 ### Preparation Tools